tasharen/tnet/Assets/TNet/ReadMe - 3.0.5.txt

 --------------------------------------------------------------------------------------------------------------------
  Version History
 --------------------------------------------------------------------------------------------------------------------

+3.0.5
+- NEW: TNet now automatically forces Application.runInBackground to be 'true' when connected.
+- NEW: Exposed TNObject.dataNode in case you need to run through its data manually.
+- NEW: TNObject's Set now accepts a hierarchical path, not just a single value name.
+- NEW: Added WorkerThread.remainingCallbackCount that returns the number of callbacks still waiting to be executed.
+- NEW: Added DataNode.FindChild that can search for a child with the specified name.
+- NEW: Player data under the "Server" child node will now be only settable by the server The "Server" node will be used for other server-side data.
+Trying to set anything under the "Server" node from the client side is simply ignored by the server.
+- NEW: The server now automatically tracks the player's played time: player.Get<long>("Server/playerTime").
+- FIX: Setting player data offline will now trigger the onSetPlayerData notification.
+- FIX: TNObject now stores static and dynamic IDs separately
+- FIX: Added proper double support to the TNet's serializer.
+- FIX: TNet.Tools.GetDocumentsPath will now return a valid path even if no applicationDirectory has been set.

 3.0.4
 - NEW: Added a convenient set of Get and Set functions on the TNBehaviour and TNObject classes for simple per-object property persistence.